falehomar/llama.cpp/jvm/impl-foreign/README.md

 The implementation is being developed following Test-Driven Development (TDD) principles.
 The current focus is on implementing the following components:

-1. **Initialization and Backend Management** (Planned)
+1. **Initialization and Backend Management** (Completed)
-   - Backend initialization and cleanup
+   - Backend initialization and cleanup ✓
-   - NUMA optimization
+   - NUMA optimization ✓
-   - System information and capabilities
+   - System information and capabilities ✓

 2. **Model Management** (Planned)
    - Loading and managing models